gwezerek/dev-links/README.md

 Gus's Links
 =========

-A collection of links that I've found useful or will find useful.
+A collection of links that I've found or will find useful.

 #### Similar Collections